 After changing her career trajectory from optician to engineer, Melanie joined Brainlab as a Junior Design Engineer in 2011.
-Six years and one promotion later, Melanie discusses her career and what she loves about engineering.
+Seven years and two promotions later, Melanie discusses her career and what she loves about engineering.

 I started working at Brainlab in 2011 as a Junior Design Engineer.
-In 2013, I was promoted to my current position as Design Engineer.
+In August 2017, I was promoted to Senior Design Engineer.

 Before starting at Brainlab, I studied precision engineering and mechatronics at Georg-Simon-Ohm Hochschule in Nuremberg, Germany.